phobos2077/fo2_ecco/docs/ecco_readme.txt

 > LOOT REDUCTION:
 - There is a chance a weapon will get destroyed when critter dies (except unique and rare weapons).
 - Corpses are stripped from some percent of ammo and stimpaks, thus reducing abundance and incentivizing shopping.
-- Loot slightly reduced in S.A.D, Hubologist Stash, Toxic Caves.
+- Loot slightly reduced in various containers across the game.
 - EPA: loot rearranged/reduced somewhat; room with most powerful stuff at security level will be harder to get in.
 - It is harder to steal from Redding doctor now.
 - Closed rooms in Bishop club are harder to get in.